cd3vane/SA-Toolkit/README.md

 ## JSON to HTML (json_to_html.py)
 Input: Selcted JSON files to convert (.json), # of keys to parse, and keys for parsing
-Output: Single HTML file containing values from all parsed JSON keys wrapped in <p></p> tags
+Output: Single HTML file containing values from all parsed JSON keys wrapped in p tags

 # Other Useful Files